Q: What’s the story of the Babies Project?

 Q: What happened to The Breathing Project?

 A: The Breathing Project ended its programming in July 2017.
 (See the announcement.)
-Leslie Kaminoff will continue to operate TBP as an educational non-profit.
-His plan is to offer occasional workshops and seminars as presentations of The Breathing Project.
+Leslie Kaminoff continues to operate TBP as an educational non-profit.
+He offers occasional workshops and seminars as presentations of The Breathing Project.
 The Breathing Project is also available to serve as a non-profit financial sponsor for small community-based programs.
 For more information, contact Leslie.